-• Cognitive and perceptual assessment and re-training
+- Cognitive and perceptual assessment and re-training

-• Caregiver education and training
+- Caregiver education and training

-• Prescription and use of adaptive equipment
+- Prescription and guidance on using adaptive equipment

-• Home assessments and modifications
+- Home assessments and modifications

-• Assessment and re-training of self care activities
+- Assessment and re-training of self-care activities

 Occupational therapy for stroke patients

-Stroke is a common condition and Occupational Therapists play a very vital role in the multidisciplinary care of a stroke patient.
-After a thorough assessment of the stroke patient's condition, the Occupational Therapist works with patients to achieve their rehabilitation goals.
 The aims of interventions are to help patients regain independence as much as possible and to train caregivers as well.
 Common interventions include training patients in activities of daily living, cognitive strategies, use of the affected upper limb in functional activities and others.
 The following posters provide some tips for patients and caregivers.

 Whilst it may be challenging to regain full function of the affected upper limb after stroke, the stroke survivor can still learn to use residual functions in self-care activities with training.